rpcme/aws-cloud-and-xilinx-workshop/Lab1.md

 4. Default output format - use *json*

-Note that the first two will be stored unencrypted in the file ~/.aws/credentials, while the remainder will be stored in ~/.aws/config.
+Note that the first two will be stored unencrypted in the file ~/.aws/credentials, the rest will be stored in ~/.aws/config.
 For your security, delete the credentials file at the end of the workshop.

 The following scripts will succeed if your IAM user has the *AdministratorAccess* policy attached with no permission boundaries.
 This is very broad, and narrower options might succeed.